-Born in Tibet in 1931 and ordained a Buddhist monk at the age of eight, Geshe Kelsang then studied extensively in the great monastic universities of Tibet and earned the title “Geshe”, which literally means “spiritual friend”, under the guidance of Kyabje Trijang Rinpoche, his Spiritual Guide.
+Born in Tibet in 1931 and ordained a Buddhist monk at the age of eight, Geshe Kelsang then studied extensively in the great monastic universities of Tibet and earned the title “Geshe”, which literally means “spiritual friend” under the guidance of Trijang Dorjechang Rinpoche, his Spiritual Guide.

 "I can truly say that meeting Trijang Dorjechang made my life meaningful.
 Through him I came to understand the real meaning of Dharma.
 My entire ability to teach and all the help I give comes from this Lama."

-In 1991, Geshe-la founded the New Kadampa Tradition ~ International Kadampa Buddhist Union (NKT~IKBU), which now has around 1400 Kadampa centers and branches in cities as far afield as Perth, Australia, Queretaro, Mexico, and Durban, South Africa.
-It also has a number of retreat centers around the world, including in Spain, Germany, Switzerland, and USA.
+In 1991, Geshe-la founded the New Kadampa Tradition ~ International Kadampa Buddhist Union (NKT~IKBU), which now comprises approximately 1,300 Kadampa centers and branches in cities as far afield as Perth, Australia, Querétaro, Mexico, and Durban, South Africa.
+It also has a number of retreat centers around the world, including in Spain, Germany, Switzerland and the US.

 "For Buddhadharma to flourish throughout the world and the wishes of all living beings to be fulfilled depends totally on the development of qualified Dharma centers.
 Only Dharma centers provide Dharma teachings, study programs, Dharma books, and other necessary conditions.
 Without qualified Dharma centers there is no possibility of pure Buddhadharma developing."

 Geshe Kelsang Gyatso retired from formal teaching in 2009.
-He continues to work very hard writing new books, updating previous titles, and helping to establish new Buddhist centers and temples throughout the world.
+He continues to work very hard writing new books, updating previously-published books, and helping to establish new Buddhist centers and temples throughout the world.

 In his teachings, Geshe Kelsang emphasizes the importance of meditation and how to apply it in daily life, the need to be truly happy, and how to cultivate a good heart to help others.